 When one washes ashore, they quickly claim the child as their own without reporting it to the authorities.
 On a rare outing in town 2 years later, they bring their daughter along and realize the impact of what they have done.

-Quarantine Isolation Books
+Quarantine Isolation Novels

 Want The Best FREE Reading Log Printable?
 Check out our post along with great tips on how to use them.

 This is a hilarious look at what happens when a family is quarantined together over the holidays.
-The entire time I was reading this book, I kept thinking to myself that it should be a movie.
+The entire time I was reading this quarantine isolation book, I kept thinking to myself that it should be a movie.

 What starts out as a family spending a quarantine quietly in the family country home, turns into something from a soap opera.
 Every member of the family has their secrets and lies exposed.
+When I first read this holiday book, I thought it was the perfect book for book clubs.
+Now, after (during?) a pandemic, there is so much more for book clubs to discuss.

 This story is so adorable!
 It’s Love Actually, Quarantine edition.
 It’s not a scary pandemic read AT ALL.
 Instead, it’s an interwoven tale of various couples stuck together for a week-long lockdown.